 - Free areas: Supertree Grove, Children’s Garden, Garden Rhapsody sound & light show, and grounds including sculptures.

 The Cloud Forest, a 35-metre tall “Cloud Mountain”, and the Flower Dome, a perpetual springtime with nearly 30,000 plants, are the two main conservatory attractions.
 Although onsite entry tickets are available to either or both, we had (and recommend) an advance purchase 2-conservatory ticket, as this skips a long ticket queue.

-⇒ Purchase a 2 conservatory pass in advance (Cloud Forest and Flower Dome)
+⇒ Reserve your 2 conservatory pass in advance and skip the queue (Cloud Forest and Flower Dome)

 Be inspired . . .